H3C AC Dual-Link Backup and AP License Synchronization Best Practices (V7)-6W101

 [AC2-GigabitEthernet1/0/1] quit

-# Create a static route, and specify the IP address of the core switch as the next hop.
+# Configure a static route to specify the IP address of the core switch as the next hop.

 [AC2] ip route-static 0.0.0.0 0 10.1.1.3

 # Create AP group group1 and specify the IP address of the backup AC as 10.1.1.1.
-Retain the default AP connection priority.
+Keep the default setting for the AP connection priority.

 [AC2] wlan ap-group group1